LIAAD/Time-Matters/README.md

 - rule-based approach
 - [heideltime python wrapper](https://github.com/JMendes1995/py_heideltime)

 The first, is an internal self-defined rule-based approach which is directly embedded in the code, thus, it doesn't require any additional procedure.
 However, if your plan is to use Heideltime you need to install the following packages.
-More about the extraction of temporal expressions below.
 ``` bash
 pip install git+https://github.com/JMendes1995/py_heideltime
 ```